PatrankRai/IMC-Prosperity-4-Manual-Trading-write-up/README.md

 ───┴───┴─┴───┴─────┴───┴───────────────────────────────┴───┴───┴───┴─┴───┴───
   670          768 (Global Avg)                       855     865 (My Bid) 920
 ```

-### Strategic Retrospective
+> [!NOTE]
+> **Key Takeaways:**
+>
-First Bid Validation: The global first-bid average landed at 768.
+> *First Bid Validation:* The global first-bid average landed at 768.
 My instinct was flawless here; the market heavily discounted their bids just as I predicted.
 Bidding 765 placed me directly inside the meat of the volume curve, pulling a massive 54,715 P&L out of the lower block.
+>

-Second Bid Validation: The global second-bid average surged to an astonishing 859, driven entirely by the collective panic I anticipated.
+> *Second Bid Validation:* The global second-bid average surged to an astonishing 859, driven entirely by the collective panic I anticipated.
 Because I correctly foresaw this hyper-inflation and positioned myself at 865, I cleared the global average line with precision.
 This insulated my P&L from the catastrophic cubic penalty that wiped out a significant portion of the grid, locking in a clean, unpenalized secondary return.